shutterstock

 Generative AI to automate code documentation

-Generative AI tools are becoming part of developer's daily routine.
+Generative AI tools are becoming part of developers' daily routine.
 Powered by large language models, they can assist you with explaining and documenting code.
 Of course, comments and descriptions produced by AI should be manually checked for accuracy and completeness.

-GitHub Copilot, primarily known for its AI coding capabilities, also generates inline comments explaining behavior and purposes of a selected code fragment.
+GitHub Copilot, primarily known for its AI coding capabilities, also generates inline comments explaining the behavior and purposes of a selected code fragment.
 It works as an extension of VS Code, Visual Studio, Neovim, the JetBrains suite of IDEs, and Azure Data Studio.

 code documentation with GitHub Copilot